k-cross/blog/src/lib/content/posts/ai_agents.md

 # Agents

+While core LLMs have built-in guardrails and rely on scaling patterns, they are ultimately static text generators.
+To accomplish complex tasks in the real world, they are embedded in loops, which brings us to Agents.

-Agents are more or less a trained AI model that lives in a loop to complete a task.
+An agent is more or less a trained AI model that lives in a loop to complete a task.
 How it runs through and breaks out of its loop can vary greatly.
-I won't talk about every possible mechanism that exists, although I do go deep in memory, but I will talk about the most common pattern that I've worked with and come across.
+I won't talk about every possible looping mechanism that exists, though I do go deep into memory later.

 ## Agentic Loop and Tool Calls